rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

     DbgPrint("[*] VMX Operation turned off successfully. \n");
 }
 ```

-As you can see, it executes **RunOnProcessorForTerminateVMX** on all the running logical cores and then frees the allocated buffers for **VMXON\_REGION, VMCS\_REGION,** **VMM\_Stack**, and **MSRBitMap** using Mm**FreeContiguousMemory.** (of course, convert physicals to virtuals whenever needed)
+As you can see, it executes `RunOnProcessorForTerminateVMX` on all the running logical cores.
+It then frees the allocated buffers for `VmxonRegion`, `VmcsRegion`, `VmmStack`, and `MsrBitmap` using `MmFreeContiguousMemory` and, of course, converts physicals to virtuals whenever needed.

 Note that you have to modify this function if you virtualized a portion of cores (not all).

-In **RunOnProcessorForTerminateVMX**, we must tell our VMX Root Operation about turning off the hypervisor.
-As I told you, it's because we can't execute any VMX instruction here, and it's pretty clear that VMX Root Operation can prevent us from this operation if there isn't any mechanism for handling this situation.
+In `RunOnProcessorForTerminateVMX`, we must tell theVMX Root Operation about turning off the hypervisor.
+As I told you, it's because we can't execute any VMX instructions in the regular driver routines, and it's pretty clear that VMX Root Operation can prevent us from this operation if there isn't any mechanism for handling this situation or we're not privileged enough to unload the hypervisor.

-You can use many ways to tell your VMX Root Operation about VMXOFF, but in our case, I used CPUID.
+There are several ways to tell our VMX Root Operation about **VMXOFF**, but in our case, we'll use **CPUID**.

-By now, you definitely know that executing CPUID will cause VM-Exit.
-Now in our CPUID exit handler routine, we manage that whenever a CPUID with `RAX = 0x41414141` and `RCX = 0x42424242` is executed, then you have to return **true**, and it shows the caller that the hypervisor needs to be off.
+By now, you definitely know that executing **CPUID** will cause VM-exit.
+Now in our **CPUID** exit handler routine, we manage that whenever a **CPUID** with `RAX = 0x41414141` and `RCX = 0x42424242` is executed, then we have to return **true**, and it shows the caller that the hypervisor needs to be off.

 ```
     if ((state->rax == 0x41414141) && (state->rcx == 0x42424242) && Mode == DPL_SYSTEM)